Azure/azure-sphere-samples/Hardware/README.md

 1. Clone the [Azure Sphere samples repository](https://github.com/Azure/azure-sphere-samples) if you have not done so already.

-   > [!TIP]
-   > Clone the entire samples repository, instead of downloading an individual sample.
+   **Important:** Clone the entire samples repository, instead of downloading an individual sample.
 The target hardware definition files for all the samples are stored in the Hardware folder at the top level of the repository.

 1. In Visual Studio, use **Project Properties** to set the Target Hardware Definition Directory for your hardware.
 The following example shows how to change the target for the GPIO sample: